DNP Programs in Georgia

 - Residency Options– Nurses enrolled in DNP programs are required to either complete a set number of supervised clinical hours or complete a DNP project.
 Those enrolled in leadership or executive tracks, for example, may be required to complete a DNP project that demonstrates competency in research, project management, and leadership.
 APRN tracks (i.e., nurse practitioners, nurse midwives, nurse anesthetists, etc.) must complete between 1000 and 2500 clinical hours.
 Because many DNP programs are online, students must find mentors and clinical opportunity within their community.

 Additionally, post-graduation residency programs are becoming more prevalent, allowing graduates to further their clinical experience.
-Georgia has one residency program available to NP graduates.
+Georgia has one residency program available to NP graduates and it’s held at Emory University.

 Emory University's DNP program is available to both BSN and MSN students.
 BSN students may choose from the following tracks: